mitydigital/statamic-logger/README.md

 <!-- /statamic:hide -->

-> Detailed, customisable and human-friendly logging for Statamic
+> Detailed, customisable and human-friendly audit logging for Statamic

 ## Logger for Statamic is a Commercial Addon.